Staggerlee011/serialexperiments/content/posts/kubernetes-workstation.md

 ## Summary

-and thats it for the moment, i really like `kube-ps1` for the easy knowledge that im in the right cluster and `kubectx` for the naming and ease to switch context between them. `Octant` ive not used much, but looks a good replacement for the risk / issues of using the `kubernetes dashboard`.
+and that's it for the moment, I really like `kube-ps1` for the easy knowledge that I'm in the right cluster and `kubectx` for the naming and ease to switch context between them. `Octant` I've not used much, but looks a good replacement for the risk / issues of using the `kubernetes dashboard`.